 Thomas University uses a variety of delivery modes for teaching and learning.
 They are defined as face-to-face (campus-based), hybrid (combination of face-to-face and online), and fully online (via the course learning management system).
-Regardless of delivery mode or length of academic term, each course credit reflects approximately one hour of instruction/interaction and two hours of student work in addition to class or instructional time per week or the equivalent time depending on the length of the term.
-Online learning is approximated in relation to the typical weekly face-to-face campus-based contact hour/class period, through requirements for engaged instruction and interaction with the professor, classmates, and course content.
+Regardless of delivery mode, each credit hour reflects approximately one hour of instruction and two hours of additional student work per week for a 16-week term, or the equivalent time depending on the length of the term.
+In an online course, instructional time may take different forms, including but not limited to, a combination of online synchronous sessions, recorded lectures and narrated presentations, instructor-facilitated asynchronous discussion boards, instructor-facilitated long-term projects, and one-on-one video chat communications with the instructor.
+Nature of instruction notwithstanding, each online course includes at least approximately one hour of instruction and two hours of supplementary student work per credit hour per week.